smk4664/nrelabs-curriculum/lessons/tools/lesson-25-junosjet/stage1/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx', this)">Run this snippet</button>

 Now the Junos OS device is ready for off-box JET applications and it's time to get some action!
-In the next chapter, we'll go through the notifiaction mechanism and collect some events from the MQTT event bus.
+In the next chapter, we'll go through the notification mechanism and collect some events from the MQTT event bus.